Why should you use water softener for commercial dishwashers?

 Also glasses, crockery and cutlery ‘suffer’ from hard water.
 The hard, poor-quality water makes the table and the kitchenware cloudy and gritty.
 This chalky film can be difficult to remove and another round in the dishwasher or adding more detergent won’t do the trick.

 Limescale build-up, bad wash results, high detergent use and costly dishwasher repair bills – all this will be gone as soon as you install a water softener.

 What is a commercial dishwasher water softener?

-A water softener can help the commercial dishwashers operate in a failure-free manner.
+A water softener can help commercial dishwashers operate in a failure-free manner.
 But how does it work exactly?

-A water softener should be installed right at the water path’s point of entry to the premises, or at the point where the dishwasher is used.
-Before the water reaches the dish maschine, it flows through the water softening resin bed stored inside the water softener.
+A water softener should be installed right at the water point of entry to the premises, or at the point where the dishwasher is used.
+Before the water reaches the dish machine, it flows through the water softening resin bed stored inside the water softener.
 The treated water flows out of the softener and enters the dishwasher.

 When hard water flows through the resin bed, the calcium ions are replaced with sodium ions.
 This way the water becomes soft and free from scale-forming agents.
 Also, the water hardness level drops.

 To choose a suitable dishwasher water softener for your business, we recommend checking the water quality at your premises, the quantity of water used per week and the number of dish machines.
 This will allow you to assess the size of the water softener, minimise salt use and regeneration cycles, and maximise soft water capacity.